Short Bio

 How long does it take you to write a book?

 It depends on every story!
 Each story is unique and some are more complex than the others.
 It took me six months to write the first draft of Enchantria: Guardian’s Heir and it took another three months for me to revise and edit.
-The other books came way faster, often in around three months which I still cannot believe.
+The other books came way faster, often in around three months which I still cannot believe, and I was only able to publish so fast because I was independently publishing with KDP.

 Do you write every day?